 Progress to PhD studies in spirituality, or to further studies in another discipline with the foundation in spirituality that this programme offers.

-The MA in Applied Spirituality programme begins with a week in August and classes after that week run in three-day blocks (Thursday - Saturday) per month from September to May.
+The MA in Applied Spirituality programme begins with a week in early September and classes after that week run in three-day blocks (Thursday – Saturday) per month from (late) September to May.
 The programme will be delivered at Milltown Park, Dublin.